SigNoz/signoz.io/docs/faqs/product.md

 ### Is the frontend SigNoz level user data stored in ClickHouse DB?

 No, it’s stored in SQLite.
 But we are planning to move to PostgreSQL.
-You can track the GitHub issue [here](https://github.com/SigNoz/signoz/issues/941).
+You can track the GitHub issue <a href="https://github.com/SigNoz/signoz/issues/941" rel="noopener noreferrer nofollow" target="_blank">here</a>.